 Rival – $800

-HampCo hand-built wheels using Mavic Open Pro CD or HED Belgium rims, DT Swiss Competition spokes, and our favorite skewers:
+HampCo hand-built wheels using Mavic Open Pro or HED Belgium rims, DT Swiss Competition spokes, and our favorite skewers:

 • Ultegra hubs – $650